In 1949, Popular Mechanics Predicted The Computers Of Today Would Weigh What?

 Answer: 1.5 Tons

-Over 60 years ago Popular Mechanics offered what was, for the time, a generous estimate of the future state of computing.
-In the March 1949 edition of the magazine they predicted:
+Over half a century ago, Popular Mechanics offered what was, for the time, a generous estimate of the future state of computing.
+In the March 1949 edition of the magazine, they predicted:

-Where a calculator like the ENIAC today is equipped with 18,000 vacuum tubes and weighs 30 tons, computers in the future may have only 1,000 vacuum tubes and perhaps weigh only 1½ tons.
+Where a calculator like ENIAC today is equipped with 18,000 vacuum tubes and weighs 30 tons, computers in the future may have only 1,000 vacuum tubes and perhaps weigh only 1.5 tons.

 The invention and widespread commercial deployment of the microprocessor in the 1970s changed the volume of space required for computing and touched off a race to continually increase the amount of computing power on the tiny silicon chips.
 Now a single microprocessor, millions of times more powerful than ENIAC, can be balanced upon a fingertip and ultra-light computers and smartphones can be slipped right into our bags and pockets—no crane required.